BradenPelley/Client_Side_Programming/Client_Side_Programming/Assignment 5/READ.md

-Braden P. Assignment 5 READ.md file
+Braden P. Assignment 5 Backend Logic Check

 What (onclick="add()") does:
 The onclick attribute tells the browser to run the JavaScript add function when the button is clicked.
 This connects the button on the webpage to the JavaScript logic.